-If, after an end has started, the missing player arrives, he or she does not take part in this end.
-He or she is accepted into the game only as from the following end.
+If, after an end has started, the missing player arrives, they do not take part in this end.
+The player is accepted into the game only as from the following end.

-If a missing player arrives more than one hour after the start of a game, he or she loses all rights to participate in that game.
+If a missing player arrives more than 30 minutes after the start of a game, they lose all rights to participate in that game.

-If his or her team-mates win this game, he or she will be able to participate in the following game provided they were originally registered with that team.
+If their team-mates win this game, the player will be able to participate in the following game provided they were originally registered with that team.

-If the competition is played in leagues, he or she will be able to take part in the second game whatever the result of the first.
+If the competition is played in leagues, the player will be able to take part in the second game whatever the result of the first.